$46.71-$57.86 hourly / $8,095.78-$10,029.25 monthly / $97,149.36-$120,351.00 annual

 Relevant State and local building codes and regulations and review procedures

-Industrial and cogeneration power plant systems and equipment such as boilers, gas turbines, steam turbines, chillers, pumps, fans, valving, and piping systems
+Industrial and cogeneration power plant systems and equipment such as boilers, gas turbines, steam turbines, fuel cells, chillers, pumps, fans, valving, and piping systems

 Performance, environmental compliance, and safety requirements related to power plant and utility distribution systems and operations